mozilla/data-docs/src/cookbooks/view_pings_cep.md

 # See My Pings

+> This technique relies on the AWS ingestion pipeline.
+In [BigQuery](bigquery.md), the tables in the `moz-fx-data-shared-prod:telemetry_live` dataset have only a few minutes of latency, so you can query those tables for pings from your `client_id` using STMO or the BigQuery console instead of writing an analysis plugin.

 So you want to see what you're sending the telemetry pipeline, huh?
 Well follow these steps and we'll have you reading some JSON in no time.

 For a more thorough introduction, see [Creating a Real-Time Analysis Plugin Cookbook](realtime_analysis_plugin.md).